 Description.
 This site has a memorial cross and other memorials in a paved area at the rear, and is the site of the annual Act of Remembrance.
 The rest of the area is laid to lawn with 2 benches facing the conservation area of High Street.
 The cross is listed in the Heritage category.
 Local in character.
 Not extensive.

 LGS 4.
 Pasture between Caythorpe and Frieston.
 Size 2.04 ha.

-Location.
-West of A607, south of Frieston Road.
+Location: West of A607, south of Frieston Road.

 Description.
-Formerly known as Platt's Plot.
-An area of grassland which separates the villages of Caythorpe and Frieston.
-One third is left to nature, with long grass, bramble patches and trees.
+Formerly known as Platt's Plot, this area of grassland, has been divided between 3 different landowners.
+One third is left to nature, with long grass, bramble patches and trees, and cut back from time to time.
 This is one of the few wild spaces around the villages.
 The remainder is used for grazing sheep.
-A footpath from Frieston Road, Caythorpe, to Frieston Lower Green runs along the western boundary.
+A footpath from Frieston Road, Caythorpe, to Frieston Lower Green runs along the western boundary, and the site can be seen from the roads on 2 other sides.
+It separates Caythorpe from Frieston and helps maintain the distinct character of these villages.
 Local in character, not extensive.

 LGS 5.
 Frieston Green: Size: 0.18 ha.
-Location.
-Junction of Frieston Road and Hough Road.
+Location: Junction of Frieston Road and Hough Road.

 Description.
 Within the Frieston Conservation Area, this village green acts as a setting for surrounding old houses, several of which are listed buildings.
 Several fine trees are set within it.
 Local in character.
 Not extensive

-LGS 6 .
+LGS 6.
 Frieston Lower Green.
 Size: 0.08 ha.
 Location.
 Hough Road, Frieston.

 Description.
 A small green space with grass and mature trees.
 The Frieston notice board is located here.
 Local in character.
 Not extensive.

 LGS 7.
 Ridge and Furrow cultivation.
 Size: 8.22 ha.
-Location.
-West of Millfield Crescent Description.
-A pasture that clearly shows the linear ridges and furrows of this medieval agricultural practice.
+Location: West of Millfield Crescent

+Description.
+A pasture that lies beside the Frieston conservation area.
+Used for grazing sheep, the sloping western section clearly shows the linear ridges and furrows of medieval agricultural practice.
 This area is listed by LCC as part of our architectural heritage.
-A public footpath runs along the south side.
+The ridges and furrows are no longer apparent in the flatter area that is adjacent to Millfield Crescent.
+Nevertheless we wish to include this area in the LGS designation, as it has amenity value for the community, including several public footpaths used by walkers that cross the site.
+They afford fine views across the Vale of Belvoir.
+Appendix 3 of the NP shows the footpaths and the view from one of them.
 Local in character.
-Extensive, but the best preserved area of ridge and furrow in the parish.
+Larger than the other LGSs, but includes the largest area of ridge-and-furrow cultivation in the parish, footpaths and significant views.

-AS 1.
+AS1.
 Kings Hill Green.
 Size: 0.05 ha.
-Location.
-Kings Hill Description.
+Location: Kings Hill

+Description.
 An area of grass with trees at the centre of the Kings Hill housing estate.
 It is an important feature that maintains a rural atmosphere within this built-up space.

 AS 2.
 Back Lane/Chapel Lane junction.
 Size: 0.04 ha.
-Location.
-On the corner between these roads.
+Location: On the corner between these roads.

 Description.
 An area of grass with mature trees.
 Several young trees have recently been planted.

 AS 3.
 Arnhem Drive green space.
 Size 0.02 ha.
-Location.
-At the bend in Arnhem Drive.
+Location: At the bend in Arnhem Drive.

 Description.
 An area of grass with a mature tree.
 This space contributes to the low-density housing character of Arnhem Drive.

 AS 4.
 Lime Grove copse.
 Size: 0.05 ha.
-Location.
-At the eastern end of Lime Grove.Description.
+Location.: At the eastern end of Lime Grove.

+Description.
 An area of trees and shrubs that separates this cul-de-sac from the A607.
 It offers shelter and nesting sites for birds and other wildlife.
 It is maintained by CFPC.